schlae/scopetrex/README.md

 # SCOPETREX
 ## Vector Gaming on Your Oscilloscope!

+**Update 21-August-2024: I learned that the IRQ line on the 65C22 wasn't connected, so I fixed that.
+See the section at the bottom for details, or just fab with the latest files and don't worry about it.**

 Have you ever wanted to buy a Vectrex, but you can't afford the high prices on auction sites?
 Do you already have a hoard of Vectrexes, but want *another* one?
 Well now you can build your own!